quimpm/dist_comp4/README.md

 #### Advantages:
 * It makes big computation problems a lot more easy to solve that by a unic computer.

-* It helps research teams that don't have the money and resources to get a supercomputer to make big computations.
+* Can achieve a lot of computation with minimal cost.
+Which help ressearch projects, that usually can't afford a supercomputer.

 * It's descentralized, so we don't have problems with space or location of big computers to make the work.
-* It's so easy to help and contrivute to one of these projects, it can be done from our home computers.

 * It has unlimited power, while more volunteers, faster is the computation.

 #### Disadvantages:
-* As it is computed by different volunteer computers, those will have a different power and performance, depending on the specifications of the computer and also if the volunteers are using it while doing the computations.
-This means that the computation work needs to have a lot of redundancy in orther to be able for all volunteers to help in some way.
+* As it is computed by different volunteers, each will have different computation power depending on their specifications and also on what are they doing at the moment.
-* Also, it can happen that in the middle of a computation work beeing done in a volnuteer computer, the volunteer closes the conection with the server or turns off the computer.
-Halting or even loosing all the computation made.
-* Also it can happen that no volunteers are added to the network.
-Without volunteers, thers no computational power so it's a big handicap when starting a new or less known project.
+ This means that the granulation of the jobs has to be pretty low.

+* Volunteers are way more unreliable than systems specifically made for distributed computing, so it is needed a lot of redundancy to ensure that a single job is done.

+* For a project to have computation power it needs to be famous, without volunteers, there is no computation.
+So its a handicap for less known projects.

 ## Conclusions
-We ended concluding that this kind of distributed systems are a big solution to make big computations with a very low cost.
-If we talk about big networks like Roseta@home, that is based in BOINC and it has the amount of 2,918,435 processing units, we can see the amount of power this kind of network can provide.
-And almost with no cost, only the cost handled by every volunteer and de mantainment of the system made by the publishers/researchers.
-Even this system has his years, it still works really well, and with the increse of the technology in our lives comes implicitly comes the increase of possible processing units on a distributed network.
+This type of distributed system comes with its perks and flaws, low cost and high potential comes with unreliability and the need of depending on variables that are uncertain.
+One thing is sure, volunteer computing is not made for all the projects.
+Normally the projects are related to science, and that is not coincidence.
+Science is of everyone's interest and searches for the truth, it is true that nowadays everyone has the power to compute, and all the power united is unimaginable, but it is important for the people that lends the computation to know that they are giving their help to a meaninful cause.

+A private enterprise that needs computation to take its own profit will never be able to take benefit of a volunteer computing distributed system, becouse it won't have volunteers.

+However, volunteer computing will keep growing, and it has a huge emergent potential.
+From one day to another a simple project can become one of the most powerful supercomputers on earth, like the BOINC project Roseta@home, that at the moment has almost 3.000.000 processing units.